vinlin24/startup-config/README.md

 ## Standalone Scripts or Binaries

-For these, copy the script or the corresponding executable (see [Makefile](Makefile)) to a special directory on your `PATH` such that you can invoke it directly at the command line like normal shell commands.
+For these, copy the script or the corresponding executable to a special directory on your `PATH` such that you can invoke it directly at the command line like normal shell commands.
 For Windows systems, I decided to emulate the `bin` directory of Unix-like filesystems to centralize my custom binaries:

 ```sh
 mkdir /c/bin